mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 --------------------
-Acquisition functions use the posterior distribution of the Gaussian process :math:`\mathcal{GP}` to compute a criterion that assess if a test point is a good potential candidate point when evaluated through the objective function :math:`f(\boldsymbol x)`.
-Thus, maximising the acquisition function suggests the test point that based on the current training data :math:`\mathcal{D_n}` has the highest potential of being the global optimum.
+Acquisition functions use the posterior distribution of the Gaussian process :math:`\mathcal{GP}` to compute a criterion that assess if a test point is a good potential candidate point to evaluate via the objective function :math:`f(\boldsymbol x)`.
+Thus, maximising the acquisition function suggests the test point that, based on the current training data :math:`\mathcal{D_n}`, has the highest potential to be the global optimum.
 To do this, an acquisition function :math:`\alpha (\cdot)` balances exploration and exploitation.
 The former is characterised by areas with no or only a few observed data points where the uncertainty of the Gaussian process is high, and the latter by areas where the posterior mean of the Gaussian process is high.
-This exploration-exploitation trade-off ensures that Bayesian optimisation does not converge to the first (potentially local) maximum it encounters but gradually explores the full input space.
+This exploration-exploitation trade-off ensures that Bayesian optimisation does not converge to the first (potentially local) maximum it encounters, but efficently explores the full input space.

 Analytical acquisition functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-NUBO supports two of the most popular acquisition functions that are grounded in a rich history of theoretical and empirical research.
-Expected improvement (EI) [#Jones1998]_ selects points with the biggest potential of improving on the current best observation while upper confidence bound (UCB) [#Srinivas2010]_ takes an optimistic view of the posterior uncertainty and assumes it to be true to a user-defined level.
+NUBO supports two of the most popular acquisition functions that are, grounded in a rich history of theoretical and empirical research.
+Expected improvement (EI) [#Jones1998]_ selects points with the biggest potential to improve on the current best observation, while upper confidence bound (UCB) [#Srinivas2010]_ takes an optimistic view of the posterior uncertainty and assumes it to be true to a user-defined level.
 Expected improvement (EI) is defined as